sharmavins23/Scientia/APPLIED SCIENCE/Engineering and Technology/Electrical Engineering/Computer Engineering/Computer Architecture/Laws/Iron Law of Performance and Power.md

-fThe Iron Law of Performance and Power is derived off the equation for power:
+The Iron Law of Performance and Power is derived off the equation for power:

 $$
 P=\alpha C V^2 f